microsoft/hands-on-lab-serverless/docs/workshop.md

 You can also opt for building and deploying the web app from your machine without having to fork the project and give permissions to [AzureAppServiceCLI](https://learn.microsoft.com/en-us/azure/static-web-apps/get-started-cli?tabs=react) to access the code.

-First let's [download](https://github.com/ikhemissi/serverless-workshop-demo/archive/refs/heads/main.zip) or clone the [project](https://github.com/ikhemissi/serverless-workshop-demo) locally
+First let's [download](https://github.com/microsoft/hands-on-lab-serverless/releases/download/latest/webapp.zip) or clone the [project](https://github.com/microsoft/hands-on-lab-serverless) locally and go inside the `src/webapp` folder.

 Now, you can follow these steps to create the static web app: